 We also tell people who aren’t currently estheticians to enroll in a laser training course before esthetic school.
 Not only is the training faster, but the information you learn overlaps with the information presented to you in esthetic school.
 Also, since you’ll have your laser training certification before you enroll in esthetic school, you’ll be able to seek out laser technician jobs while you’re completing esthetician training.
 In the end, having both skillsets equals more clients to treat, which equals more income!

 National Laser Institute is the leading laser training school in the nation, offering a wide variety of laser and medical esthetic courses.
-Our most popular is our comprehensive laser course, which covers dozens of laser treatments (laser hair removal, photofacials, laser wrinkle reduction, laser acne reduction, laser stretch mark reduction, etc.) and gives you hands-on clinical training with these modalities!
+Our most popular is our comprehensive laser course, which covers dozens of laser treatments (laser hair reduction, photofacials, laser wrinkle reduction, laser acne reduction, laser stretch mark reduction, etc.) and gives you hands-on clinical training with these modalities!
 We provide clientele for you to treat within our retail medical spa setting so you’ll gain real world experience with state-of-the-art lasers.

 National Laser Institute is recognized as gold standard education and has received many phenomenal student reviews.
 To learn more about laser school with National Laser Institute, please call 800-982-6817.